MitryP/photobank/README.md

 # PhotoBank
-A standalone web-servce on flask development server to sort and share your photos through the local network.
+A standalone web-servce on flask development server to sort and share your photos through the local network with UI adapted for any devices.

 ![Homepage](_images/homepage.jpg)